OsomePteLtd/principles/src/backend.md

   - index.ts
 ```

-For some resouces `*.controller.test.ts` file can become huge.
-So if it exceeds some comfortable size for reading it may be splitted into separate files and put them into `tests` folder inside resource folder.
+For some resources `*.controller.test.ts` file can become huge (> 1500 rows).
+So if it exceeds some comfortable size for reading it may be splitted into separate files and put them into `tests` directory inside resource directory.

 Assume that user resource has following endpoint names: `getUsers`, `getUser`, `createUser`.
 So each test file should be named as `{endpoint name}.controller.test.ts`.

 Example:

 ```
 - controllers
   - user